 Gene Therapy and Cell Therapy

-Oligonucleotide-based therapy (antisense RNAs, aptamers, siRNAs, miRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene™, Spark Therapeutics’ Luxturna™, and Alnylam’s Onpattro™.
-QPS has supported cell and gene therapy product development since 2003 on 45+ ASO/siRNA/aptamers and 20+ mRNA/vectors programs and can use our hard-earned experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME properties of these novel modalities in this rapidly expanding field.
+Oligonucleotide-based therapy (antisense RNAs, aptamers, siRNAs, miRNAs, mRNAs, vectors) is receiving a great deal of attention since the approval of Ionis’ Vitravene™, Spark Therapeutics’ Luxturna™, and Alnylam’s Onpattro™.
+As a gene therapy CRO, QPS has supported cell and gene therapy product development since 2003 on 45+ ASO/siRNA/aptamers and 20+ mRNA/vectors programs and can use our hard-earned experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME properties of these novel modalities in this rapidly expanding field.